martijnLankhorst/pyjjasim/README.md

 ![alt text](./examples/images/biassed_honeycomb.png?raw=true)
 *figure 1*: Example of a frustrated honeycomb array with horizontal current bias.
 Snapshot of a time evolution; the vortices are drifting downward.
-The electric potential gradually increases in the direction of the external current.
+The electric potential gradually increases in the direction of the external current (see examples/images/biassed_honeycomb.py).

 ![alt text](./examples/images/shapiro_steps.png?raw=true)
 *figure 2*: Example of giant Shapiro steps in a square array.
-The external current has a DC and AC component causing resonance in the form of voltage plateaus.
+The external current has a DC and AC component causing resonance in the form of voltage plateaus (see examples/images/shapiro_steps.py).

 ![alt text](./examples/images/disordered.png?raw=true)
-*figure 3*: Example of a disordered array with different types of Josephson vortices.
+*figure 3*: Example of a disordered array with different types of Josephson vortices (see examples/images/disordered.py).

 If you have any questions, comments, complaints, bug reports, feature requests, etc.